Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Data Collection and Methodology

 \subsection{Data Collection}

 Our data sets were collected directly from the production WiFi networks of three different university campuses.
 Two of these campuses (\smu and \nuss) are in Singapore, and the last one (\amhersts) is in the Northeastern portion of the United States of America.
-Two campuses are full-sized residential campuses with over 200 buildings each and $\approx$40K to 50K students and staff while the last university is a small non-residential establishment with $\approx$ 10,000 students and staff spread across seven buildings.
+Two campuses are full-sized residential campuses with over 200 buildings each and $\approx$40K to 50K students and staff, while the last university is a small non-residential establishment with $\approx$ 10,000 students and staff spread across seven buildings.

-All three universities run Aruba-equipment supplied WiFi networks with one university also running a Cisco-equipment supplied WiFi network in addition to an Aruba network.
+All three universities run Aruba-equipment supplied WiFi networks, with one university also running a Cisco-equipment supplied WiFi network in addition to an Aruba network.
 For the Aruba networks, we pulled the WiFi data directly from the infrastructure using either real-time location services (RTLS) APIs~\cite{ArubaRTLS} or by reading the system logs directly.
 For the Cisco network, we pulled WiFi data directly from the network using the Cisco Connected Devices (CMX) Location API v3~\cite{CiscoCMX} (recently rebranded as Cisco DNA Spaces).
 In all cases, we obtained the following information: for all associated WiFi devices, the timestamp when the associated device was seen, the BSSID of the Access Point (AP) that saw the device, and the hashed client MAC address of the associated device.
 For two of the campuses, we can also obtain the same information (time seen, BSSID that saw the device, and hashed client MAC) for unassociated devices as well -- i.e., devices with WiFi on that are just scanning.

-For all three campuses, we have associated device data from Feb 2020 onwards.
-This allows us to have a very clear view of campus occupancy and mobility patterns across campus both before, during, and after \virus related measures were implemented.
+We have associated device data from Feb 2020 onwards for all three campuses, allowing us to clearly view campus occupancy and mobility patterns across campus before, during, and after COVID-19 related measures were implemented.
 Table~\ref{tab:data} provides details of each of the three campuses as well as the data collected.